COINHOUSE TERMS AND CONDITIONS OF USE

 12. Procedure related to a Conversion operation

 In order to perform a Conversion, a Client must have an open and validated Client Account.
 A suspended or blocked Account cannot perform a Conversion.
-The list of Crypto-assets for which Conversion is offered is available on the Website, from a Customer Representative and on request from Customer Service.
+The list of Crypto-assets for which Conversion is offered is available on the Website or the Mobile App, from a Customer Representative and on request from Customer Service.

 During a Conversion operation, the Customer indicates the exact quantity of Crypto-asset to be converted and the type of Crypto-asset he wishes to obtain at the end of the Conversion.
 A Customer may not convert a quantity of Crypto-assets greater than the Balance of his Crypto Account under consideration.
 The Customer is the sole decision-maker of the Conversion, and is free to cancel it before its validation.

-For a Conversion initiated from the Website, the procedure is described on the Website and the Price allowing to define the exchange parity between the two Crypto-assets is displayed to the Customer prior to his validation.
-The Customer has a period of time indicated on the Website to validate and finalise the transaction.
+For a Conversion initiated from the Website or the Mobile App, the procedure is described on the Website or the Mobile App and the Price allowing to define the exchange parity between the two Crypto-assets is displayed to the Customer prior to his validation.
+The Customer has a period of time indicated on the Website or the Mobile App to validate and finalise the transaction.
 Once validated, the Conversion cannot be cancelled.
 It can be cancelled by COINHOUSE, notably in cases of Force Majeure an/or Technical Failure.

 The amount of Crypto-assets to be converted is subject to a minimum amount set by COINHOUSE at the time of conversion.